UP migrant workers bus row: Rebel Congress leader Aditi Singh slams own party

 Provide buses to DMs of Ghaziabad, Noida, UP govt tells Priyanka Gandhi

-Further, the Congress MLA said, "Where were the so-called buses when thousands of children from Uttar Preadesh were stranded in Kota, then the Congress government could not leave these children at home, could not even leave them at the border."
+Further, the Congress MLA said, "Where were the so-called buses when thousands of children from Uttar Pradesh were stranded in Kota, then the Congress government could not leave these children at home, could not even leave them at the border."

 What happened in the bus controversary?